 Mandatory spend-down – You must pay all of your income over $50 to the nursing home.
 There is a work-around for that, however, called a pooled income trust.

 You can keep your home – You will be allowed to keep your home.
-You will need to fill out the correct paperwork showing intent to return home.
+You will need to fill out the correct paperwork showing the intent to return home.
 But be careful to avoid a Medicaid recovery lien on the home – Medicaid will place a lien on the home to recover money after your death.
-There is a work-around for that too – you can easily avoid a medicaid recovery lien by creating a medicaid trust or doing a qualified transfer.
+There is a work-around for that too – you can easily avoid a Medicaid recovery lien by creating a Medicaid trust or doing a qualified transfer.

 Spousal refusal – the spouse who remains out of the nursing home can sign a spousal refusal so that they can keep their income and their income will not disqualify their spouse from Medicaid.
 Medicaid has the right to sue the spouse, but that usually does not happen.
 Under the new Affordable Care Act rules, some people no longer qualify for a spousal refusal.